gaultier/blog/subtle_bug_with_go_errgroup.md

 > The derived Context is canceled the first time a function passed to Go returns a non-nil error or the first time Wait returns, whichever occurs first.

 Ah... that's why.
 I mean, it makes sense that the context is canceled on the first error occurring, that's how operations in other goroutines can notice and also stop early.
-It's just surprising to me that this happens also when `Wait` returns and no error happened.
+It's just surprising to me that this applies also when `Wait` returns and no error happened.

 Ok, how do we fix it then?